cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 With that, the search is dynamic.
 If I rank a content then it is relevant to me here and now.
 If I am not interested in it, then I have stopped ranking it.
 Whatever I stopped ranking will lose rank.
 Older ranks will dilute with time.
 But, apart from my weight, the rank depends on the weight of incoming and outgoing ranks.
 And those ranks depend on their incoming and outgoing ranks...
 This makes it a never endless game, where simply because I have more tokens, might not be enough for me to always end up on top.

+### What are some basic use-cases?
+Of course, the most basic use case is a search mechanism (described above).
+Other, described [in this file](https://github.com/cybercongress/congress/blob/master/ecosystem/usecases.md), may include:
+- Personal and autonomous robots and assistants that can study the information you feed them.
+- Cyber gives you the ability to access your database of knowledge.
+Theoretically, create a personal knowledge graph and query it.
+This means no more losing information.
+- Offline search.
+IPFS makes it possible to easily retrieve a document from an environment without a global internet connection. cyber itself can be distributed by using IPFS.
+This creates the possibility for off-line search!
+- Universal language and semantics.
+A dream of a truly global language is hard to deploy because it is hard to agree on what means what.
+However, we have the tools to make this dream come true.
+The semantic core is open, so competition for answering queries can become distributed across different domain-specific areas, including the semantic cores for various languages.
+- Basic income: Such a robot can help to solve 2 problems (a) personal data reselling - if you want to sell it, you decide to do so. (b) the above is just one example of how to produce basic income.
+In theory personal data, trading robots, content robots, oracle mechanism - they all can provide a human with a basic passive income.
+This solves a world-renowned issue!

 **cyber~Blocks**
 ### What is cyber~Page?
 cyber~Page is the face of the protocol in a way.
 It allows you to search for things.
 Obtain results.
 View statistics.
 Use governance procedures.